kennyyu/a-star-search/README.md

 	*	Add an equality function pointer to list

+	* 	How to create an anonymous function?

+	*	Need to add a get(set, void*) to return a pointer to an item of the same value/hash + equality

 	*	Add a free_items function to all data structures to optionally free the items

 	*	changed linkedqueue -> listqueue (to follow the convention heappriorityqueue)